friedbrice/friedbrice.github.io/_posts/2022-07-18-haskell-vscode.md

 You can apply the suggestion by hitting the _Tab_ key.
 You can see the full list of suggestions by hitting _Control_+_Space_.

-I have these settings in my user-level VS Code settings, so that they apply to every workspace.
+I have these settings in my user-level VS Code settings because I want them to apply to every workspace.
-(_Workspace_ is just the word VS Code uses for what I've been calling your project).
+(_Workspace_ is just the word VS Code uses for what I've been calling your project.)
 Alternatively, you might want these settings to apply only in specific workspaces.
 If so, create a _.vscode/settings.json_ in your project and put these properties there.